 What is pu’erh tea?

 Pu’erh tea belongs to a special category of dark fermented teas from Yunnan.
 There are two types of pu’erh tea, a traditional raw fermented tea, and ripened tea.
 Raw pu’erh tea leaves need proper storage and bacteria to develop into aged, fermented tea, while ripe pu’erhs are ready to drink immediately.
 In fact, aging will not change their composition.
-Because of a very different chemical composition, pu’erh offers different benefits than other types of tea.
+Because of very different chemical composition, pu’erh offers different benefits than other types of tea.

 Different types of pu’erh tea